cosmos/cosmos-sdk/docs/architecture/adr-042-group-module.md

 ### Group

-A group is an aggregation of accounts with associated weights.
+A group is a composition of accounts with associated weights.
 It is not an account and doesn't have a balance.
 It doesn't in and of itself have any sort of voting or decision weight.
 It has an `admin` account which can manage members in the group.